Can You Hold Parents Liable for Bullying at School?

 Contact a Huntington Beach Personal Injury Attorney Today to Discuss Your Case

 School bullying and harassment can have significant short and long-term effects on child victims.
 Fortunately for victims, it may be possible to obtain compensation for the parents of children who harm others.
-To discuss your case, contact the experienced Huntington Beach, California personal injury attorneys at The Law Office of Brent W. Caldwell by calling 714-625-8914, or contact us online.
+To discuss your case, contact an experienced Orange County personal injury lawyer at The Law Office of Brent W. Caldwell by calling 714-735-4379, or contact us online.